FantasticFiasco/todo-cqrs/README.md

 [Mongo Express](https://github.com/mongo-express/mongo-express), a graphical database interface, is available on [http://localhost:8081](http://localhost:8081).

 The [Rabbit Management plugin](https://www.rabbitmq.com/management.html), a graphical message broker interface, is available on [http://localhost:8082](http://localhost:8082).

+## 6. What's next?

+There are some drawbacks with the previous solution that one would like to fix before releasing to production.
+One is that updating the event store and publishing a message to the broker are two distinct atomic operations, but here they are executed in sequence by the write process.

+What would happen if the processed crashed after writing to the event store but before the message was published?
+Total mayhem I would argue.
+We would have to refactor the solution so that command handlers only write to the event store, and then in the synchronizing process we would subscribe to Monge DB's change stream and synchronize the read model.
+That way we've eliminated the risk of introducing discrepancies in the read model, and the world would seem a whole lot brighter.